-- 1. On the ASMI Welcome pane, specify your user ID and password, and click Log in. - 2.
-In the navigation area, expand System Configuration, and click Floating point unit computation test. - 3.
-In the right pane, select the settings that you want. - 4.
-Click Save Settings.
+1. On the ASMI Welcome pane, specify your user ID and password, and click Log in.

+- 2. In the navigation area, expand System Configuration, and click Floating point unit computation test. - 3.
+In the right pane, select the setting that you want, and then click Save Settings or Run the test immediately.